Raphhh/trex/docs/TRex/Loader/ClassLoader.md

 See PSR-0 for complete specifications.

-#### Vendor source path

-The vendor source path points to the directory containing classes.
-The path must end with a correct directory separator ("/"), otherwise a notice will be triggered.
-The real path is the source path concatenated with base path.

 ### How a vendor path will be resolved?

 When you add a vendor, you will have the following behavior: